Tourney of Stahleck

 • Time call for the Joust Final: 120 minutes.

 • Legal cardpool according to the Organized Play guidelines published by GOT (check Agot.cards ).
-Standard Joust Restricted List v1.9 is in effect.
+The latests Standard Joust Restricted List (v1.16) will be in effect.

 • Decklists are required and have to be submitted before Tournament start.